How do I recruit for a position?

 How do I get a copy of my Position Description?

-Contact the Human Resource Representative for your area to obtain a copy of your current Position Description.
+Contact the Human Resource Representative for your college/unit to obtain a copy of your current Position Description.

 What happens if my job changes?

 Job duties may change with or without changing the level, title or salary associated with your position.
 If your duties have changed but remain at the same level of responsibility, typically your title and salary will not change either.